 Yes, we are not exempt from the popular challenges that other marriages face.
 The difference lies in our commitments to each other and willingness to admit when we are wrong.

 Here are three of the many things that I have learned in ten years of marriage.

 #1 Listen to her!

 She doesn't want a solution.
 No, she doesn't want you to fix her problems.
-She wants you to be present at the moment and listen to her concerns.
+She wants you to be present in the moment and to listen to her concerns.
 I know this is hard because fixing stuff is what men believe we need to do in life.
 Resist that antiquated belief system and grow to see your other roles in a relationship.
-In my ten years of marriage, I have discovered that listening to my wife is often the best thing that I can do for her whenever she is experiencing challenges.
+In my ten years of marriage, I have discovered that providing an attentive ear to my wife is often the best thing that I can do for her whenever she is experiencing challenges.

 #2 Your wife is not there to fulfill your sexual fantasies!

 This is hard to swallow!
 Pun not intended.
 Well… Real talk, your wife is not in your life to do all the things you may have seen in pornography.
 Don't get me wrong, sex is an incredible gift from God.
-When love is at the center of intimate exchange, it has the potential to act like the crazy glue that bonds a couple.
+When love is at the center of intimate exchange, it has the potential to act like the crazy glue that bonds two souls.
 It's also important to realize that sex is one of many activities that married couples can do to strengthen their connection.
-Being creative outside of the bedroom to demonstrate your love is more valuable when attempting to create a long-lasting relationship.
+Being creative outside of the bedroom to demonstrate your love is critical in the creation of a long-lasting relationship.